kea-dev/bin-bash-shebang/README.md

-# Bin Bash and teh whole Shebang
+# Bin Bash and the whole Shebang

 This repo holds the learing exercises for an introdcution to the linux terminal - bash.
 More details are available at this post on docs.kea.dev: ["Bin Bash and the Whole Shebang"](https://docs.kea.dev/bin-bash-shebang).